ssimseksefa/Vehicle-Safety-Ratings/README.md

 # Vehicle Safety Ratings
-In this project I will investigate the crash reports and try to find which types of vehicles (bosy type/make/model) are safer.
+In this project I will investigate the crash reports and try to find which types of vehicles (body type/make/model) are safer.
 # Motivation
 I allow my analytical skills to help my decision making for possible future vehicle purchases.
 When deciding a car to buy, the safety is always a major issue.
-As a matter of fact it may be the most important feature.
+As a matter of fact, it may be the most important feature.

 There are [safety rankings](https://www.nhtsa.gov/ratings) available from NHTSA (National Highway Traffic Administration), but it is created based on the test results.
-These test crashes happens in a laboratory environment which covers only certain types of crash conditions.
+These test crashes happen in a laboratory environment which covers only certain types of crash conditions.

 What I want to see is what is happening in real world.
-Hence I look answer from **accidents reported in _2016, 2017 and 2018_, in US.**
+Hence, I look answer from **accidents reported in _2016, 2017 and 2018_, in US.**

 # Data Question
-There is a [similiar work](https://www.iihs.org/api/datastoredocument/status-report/pdf/52/3) from a nonprofit organization, The Insurance Institute for Highway Safety (IIHS) about **_death rates_** by make and model.
+There is a [similar work](https://www.iihs.org/api/datastoredocument/status-report/pdf/52/3) from a nonprofit organization, The Insurance Institute for Highway Safety (IIHS) about **_death rates_** by make and model.
 This report shows the fatality rate of vehicles.

 I want to look the whole crash data instead of fatal crashes.
 Hence the question of this project is more general: Which make, model vehicles are safer?